Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Design Analysis

 where the denominator for normalization, as presented in (\ref{eqn2-5}), is omitted for brevity.
-Notably, $\mathbf{K_M}\in\mathbb{C}^{N_\text{A}\times N_\text{A}}$, the pattern correlation of the MIMO antenna, is determined exclusively by the $N_\text{A}$ patterns of the multiport antenna, independent of the PRBFN.
-Given sufficiently high isolation between the antenna ports, $\mathbf{K_M}$ can be approximated as an identity matrix $\mathbf{U}_{N_\text{A}}$.
+Notably, $\mathbf{K_M}\in\mathbb{C}^{N_\text{A}\times N_\text{A}}$, the pattern correlation of the multi-port antenna, is determined exclusively by its $N_\text{A}$ patterns, independent of the PRBFN.
+Given sufficiently high orthogonality between the antenna ports, $\mathbf{K_M}$ can be approximated by an identity matrix $\mathbf{U}_{N_\text{A}}$.
 Consequently, the correlation relationship $\mathbf{C}\in\mathbb{C}^{N\times N}$ in (\ref{eqn2-9}) of the $N$ PRBFN-FAS radiation patterns can be simplified to

-When all antenna ports are well-matched to a standard characterized impedance $Z_0$, the $N$ excitation current vectors collected in $\mathbf{B}$ are determined exclusively by the PRBFN.
-This characteristic decouples the PRBFN design process from the subsequent design of the multiport antenna, allowing these two parts to be developed independently.
+When all antenna ports are well-matched, the $N$ excitation current vectors collected in $\mathbf{B}$ are determined exclusively by the PRBFN.
+This characteristic decouples the PRBFN design process from the subsequent design of the multi-port antenna, allowing these two parts to be developed independently.

-The multiport antenna with $N_\text{A}$ ports must exhibit excellent port matching and low mutual coupling to ensure that $\mathbf{K_M}$ approximates an identity matrix.
-Meanwhile, the PRBFN must be carefully designed to generate $N$ reconfigurable states that produce a specific excitation current matrix $\mathbf{B}$, resulting in a correlation matrix $\mathbf{C}$ that satisfies the desired Bessel correlation matrix (\ref{eqn2-4-a}).